mynameiswilson/sbdm/_posts/2022-01-05-sb1-will-gut-sbdms.md

 ![SB1 Proposed Curriculum Statute](/sbdm/assets/images/SB1-2022-curriculum.png)

 This revision would take the power of setting local curriculum out of the hands of the local SBDM.
-While on it's face, this may seem like a "good idea" - to allow for sweeping control from the superintendent - it in fact and in practice removes teachers and parents voices from the conversation.
+While on its face, this may seem like a "good idea" - to allow for sweeping control from the superintendent - it in fact and in practice removes teachers and parents voices from the conversation.
 Here's how:

 In my limited SBDM experience with our school, our council often takes the lead from the district - but we have the *ability* to set our own policies and curriculum, if we so choose.
 It's a conversation.
 This is critical for a broad, diverse school system like JCPS, and critical for each school.
 Schools vary widely in terms of student achievement needs - and demographically as well.
 The OPTION to choose our curriculum benefits the school.